 - Bone spurs compressing the nerves: Bony spurs refer to the overgrowth of bone, which may be due to osteoarthritis and Paget disease.

 - Slippage of intervertebral discs: Between each vertebra, there is a soft pad of cushion called an intervertebral disc, which acts as a shock absorber.
-When this disc is protruded, it can compress the nearby located nerve.
+When this disc protrudes, it can compress the nearby located nerve.

 - Thickened ligaments: Arthritis of vertebral joints causes ligaments to thicken.
 These thickened ligaments can pinch off the nerves.